How To Test Mobile Websites On Different Network Conditions?

 How To Improve Mobile View of Websites With LT Browser?

-If you are a developer, you can use the LT Browser network throttling to plan in advance on how to project a webpage if there is a network loss or a slow network speed.
-You can check how your web design behaves on different network conditions and develop optimized designs for the future.
+If you are a developer, you can use the LT Browser network throttling mobile website test to plan in advance on how to project a webpage if there is a network loss or a slow network speed.
+You can check how your web design test behaves on different network conditions and develop optimized designs for the future.

 But that’s not all, to improvise your overall page speed you can generate performance reports using in-built Lighthouse Integration.
 You can analyse best practices, SEO score, accessibility and more to ensure your website’s performance ain’t impacting the user experience and SERP.